Chart Color Schemes

 Rouse Hill - Beaumont Hills lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of Aug 2025, Rouse Hill - Beaumont Hills' population is around 19,052.
-This reflects an increase of 1,471 people since the 2021 Census, which reported a population of 17,581.
-The change was inferred from ABS's estimated resident population of 18,607 as of June 2024 and an additional 815 validated new addresses since the Census date.
-This results in a density ratio of 2,202 persons per square kilometer, above national averages assessed by AreaSearch.
-The area's growth of 8.4% since the 2021 census exceeded both state (6.4%) and metropolitan area figures, making it a growth leader.
+Rouse Hill - Beaumont Hills' population was approximately 19,166 as of November 2025.
+Between the 2021 Census and this period, there was an increase of 1,585 people (9.0%), with a population of 17,581 recorded in 2021.
+This growth is inferred from the estimated resident population of 18,605 in June 2024 and the addition of 849 validated new addresses since the Census date.
+The population density was around 2,215 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+The area's growth rate exceeded both the state (6.7%) and metropolitan averages, making it a growth leader in the region.
 Overseas migration contributed approximately 66.1% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population dynamics predict exceptional growth, placing the area in the top 10 percent nationally.
-By 2041, based on latest population numbers, the area is expected to increase by 10,368 persons, reflecting a total increase of 52.0% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+Future projections indicate exceptional growth, placing the area in the top 10 percent of national statistical areas.
+By 2041, the population is expected to increase by 10,368 persons, reflecting a total increase of 51.1% over the 17-year period.

 Frequently Asked Questions - Population